 - Weight loss

 Hypnosis involves, more than anything else, changes in a person’s attention and concentration.
 The focus of attention is narrowed, and the things attended to are experienced more intensely than in the ordinary waking state.
 Hypnosis has therefore been likened to turning out the lights in a windowless room and looking around with a flashlight.
 What you focus on holds your entire attention under hypnosis, so you tend to experience whatever you think of, imagine or remember, more vividly and clearly than you ordinarily can.
 At the same time, things which are outside the narrow focus of enhanced attention at any given time may be forgotten.
 For this reason, people sometimes temporarily become disoriented under hypnosis: Their awareness of where they are, the reality of their life situation.

-People typically experience both mental tranquility and physical relaxation under hypnosis (relaxation is not a necessary condition for hypnosis, however; one can be both mentally and physically tense, and still be in a state of deep hypnosis).
+People typically experience both mental tranquillity and physical relaxation under hypnosis (relaxation is not a necessary condition for hypnosis, however; one can be both mentally and physically tense, and still be in a state of deep hypnosis).
 Various changes in perception are also common under hypnosis.
 Some people feel great heaviness coming over their bodies, others feel very light, numb or even disembodied.
 Subjective floating, sinking, spinning, and tingling sensations are often reported.